jorgenmk/ntn-docs/readme.md

 To activate it, make the symbolic link `enb.cfg` point to `enb-nbiot-ntn.cfg`:

-    rm -f enb.cfg
+    # rm -f enb.cfg
-    ln -s enb-nbiot-ntn.cfg enb.cfg
+    # ln -s enb-nbiot-ntn.cfg enb.cfg

-To make this work with nRF91 we need to make some small modifications to this file, so make a backup of `enb-nbiot-ntn.cfg` first.
+To make this work with nRF9151 DK we need to make some small modifications to this file, so make a backup of `enb-nbiot-ntn.cfg` first.

 Edit the file and locate the lines below: